-The percentage of employees with a disability (3.6%) is much lower than the percentage of people with a disability in the working age population of the borough (16.7%, Census 2011).
+The percentage of employees with a disability (3.5%) is much lower than the percentage of people with a disability in the working age population of the borough (22.4%, Census 2021).
 However, the Census question asked about lifelong limiting illness as well as disability and so is not comparable with the Council data which is based on self-declaration of disability only.
 The Council data is also affected by each employee's perception of whether they have a disability and may be underreported.

-The percentage of employees with a disability has steadily increased over the last three years but there has been a small decrease in the percentage of employees with a disability in the top 5% of earners.
-Although this is a small decrease, the percentage of employees with a disability in the top 5% of earners (2.2%) is somewhat lower than the percentage in the whole workforce (3.6%).
+The percentage of employees with a disability has to the level of two years ago after a small increase.
+There has been a small decrease in the percentage of employees with a disability in the top 5% of earners in the last two years.
+Although this is a small decrease, the percentage of employees with a disability in the top 5% of earners (1.9%) is somewhat lower than the percentage in the whole workforce (3.5%).
 This suggests that this group may find progress into senior management positions more challenging.

-Although there has been a small decrease in the percentage of people with a disability who started working for the Council, it is still higher than the percentage of employees with a disability in the workforce.
-This is in contrast with the percentage of employees with a disability who left the Council which has increased and is much higher than the percentage in the workforce or the percentage of new starters.
+Although there has been a decrease in the percentage of people with a disability who started working for the Council, the trend and other data suggest that this may be a decline in the collection of this data from new starters.
+This is in contrast with the percentage of employees with a disability who left the Council which has remained the same as last year after a significant fall from two years ago.

-7.5% of applications for Redcar and Cleveland jobs were from people with a disability and they were as likely to be invited for interview as people without a disability.
-However, they were significantly less likely to be appointed: only 8.0% of applications from people with a disability were appointed compared to 14.6% without.
+8.4% of applications for Redcar and Cleveland jobs were from people with a disability and they were as likely to be invited for interview as people without a disability.
+However, they were significantly less likely to be appointed: only 10.7% of applications from people with a disability were appointed compared to 16.3% without.

-It is interesting to note that the median length of service for employees with a disability is significantly higher than for all employees.
-While this might be seen as a reflection of positive attitudes towards disability, it may be caused by the older profile of the workforce which would be more likely to acquire a disability.
+It is interesting to note that the median length of service for employees with a disability is a little lower than for all employees whereas last year it was significantly higher than for all employees.
+This was caused by some leavers who had a disability and very long service.